Guidelines and guardrails

 - I ask if the team wants more of a laid back professor or a war-torn drill instructor.

-- I figure out one change to make that I think is tiny.
+- I figure out one change to make that I think can be easily absorbed.

 So far no one has chosen the laid back professor.
 Which indicates to me that most folks don’t want someone who will “let them get away with anything.”
-Asking those in my charge on how they want me to act.
-If they choose a way that I’m not willing to do given our context, we talk about it.
-It establishes a guideline.
+In fact, asking those in my charge on how they want me to act, and following through and acknowledging when I fall short, helps bring psychological safety to our interactions.
+If they choose a way I’m not willing to do given our context, we talk about it.
+The exploration establishes a guideline.

-In one case this change was for me, as the coach, to stop being the one calling on people to speak and asking for status.
-For this team, that was too much change to absorb and they told me they wanted to keep doing it the other way; me calling on people.
-This helped me gauge where they were.
+In one case this change was for me, as the coach, to stop being the one calling on people to speak and asking for status; one, this isn’t a classroom and two, the purpose of the event isn’t to give me status.
+For this team, that was too much change to absorb and they told me they wanted to keep doing it the way they had been; me calling on people.
+This helped me gauge where they were in their overall journey and I could choose to step into that space with them.

 Later we talked about it.